 Product/Version: PowerPoint 2010 for Windows

-All buttons on the Ribbon are placed within separate Tabs, each Tab has groups with a few buttons each, we explain this in our Ribbon and Tabs tutorial.
+All buttons on the Ribbon are placed within separate Tabs.
+Each Tab has groups with a few buttons, as explained in our Ribbon and Tabs tutorial.
 Customization of the Ribbon involves four typical areas:

 Follow these steps to learn more:

-Working with QAT and Ribbons: Add and Rename Ribbon Tabs in PowerPoint (Index Page)
+01 06 02 - Working with QAT and Ribbon: Add and Rename Ribbon Tabs in PowerPoint (Glossary Page)

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.